appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/integrations-and-access/network-access.md

 Appcircle runners connect to the self-hosted Appcircle server over the ports below:

-If your self-hosted server is configured as `HTTPS`:
+If your self-hosted server is configured as HTTPS:

 - `443`

-If your self-hosted server is configured as `HTTP`:
+If your self-hosted server is configured as HTTP:

 - `80`
 - `6379`